What You Need to Know About Sports Physicals

 The doctor looks for risk factors in an otherwise healthy child that could cause problems playing a particular sport.
 For a child with a medical condition, such as asthma, the doctor evaluates whether to change treatment to allow the child to play safely.
 In either case, the doctor can give your child advice for avoiding injuries and improving athletic performance.
 This can include guidance on nutrition, rest, proper stretching techniques, and improving endurance.

 The first is a thorough review of your child’s medical history.
 The medical history will include questions about your child’s personal medical history, the family medical history, past injuries and surgeries, and current symptoms, allergies and medications.
 The medical history reveals the vast majority of problems that could put your child at risk when playing sports.
-So it’s vital to answer the questions honestly.
+So it’s vital to answer the questions honestly, even if you worry that your child may be medically disqualified from participating.

 The second part of a sports physical is the physical exam.
 The doctor will take basic measurements, such as height and weight.
 But the exam will focus on the heart and lungs, nervous system, and musculoskeletal system.
 The doctor should talk to your child about performance-enhancing drugs, alcohol and other drugs, and weight-loss supplements.
 For girls, the doctor may ask questions about the female athlete triad.
 This syndrome is a combination of disordered eating, irregular periods or no periods, and thinning bones.

 It will not cover broader areas, such as developmental health, wellness, risk factors for diseases, and vaccinations.
 That’s why it’s important to get an annual physical exam even if your child has had a sports physical.